This guide provides information for institutions with 16 to 18 Residential Bursary Fund (RBF) allocations in the 2017 to 2018 academic year.

 Students aged 19 or over are eligible for RBF if they are continuing on a study programme they began aged 16 to 18 (‘19+ continuers’) or have an Education, Health and Care Plan (EHCP).

-Students must meet the residency criteria set out in the 2017 to 2018 academic year EFA Funding Regulations.
+Students must meet the residency criteria set out in the 2017 to 2018 academic year ESFA Funding Regulations.

 Institutions should target RBF towards those students facing the most significant financial barriers to participation.
 They should assess the student’s actual need for help with residential costs before awarding RBF support.

 Institutions should take account of the young person’s household income when deciding how much RBF to award.
 Household income must be verified by evidence, for example, an award notice showing receipt of benefits, a P60, Tax Credit Award Notice, evidence of self-employment income etc.

 As RBF is awarded to institutions because they are delivering specialist provision, ESFA expects that the majority of RBF funding will be used to support students enrolled on this provision.
 However, institutions have the discretion, in line with this guide, to decide which students get RBF support and how much support they should get.

 Institutions should manage the number and size of RBF awards they make to keep within their budget.

 Institutions should assess each student’s actual need for help with residential costs by assessing their household income, before deciding whether to award RBF support.
 RBF should not be awarded just because a student is enrolled in residentially delivered provision.
 Institutions should publish their RBF policy to help students understand the criteria against which they will be assessed.